 Over the next 48 hours, I think I said the word WOW 2 million times.
 Okay–maybe only 1 million.

 Several times on Wednesday and Thursday I was doing just what is pictured above, sitting either with a loved one or alone with my feet dangling over the edge of a rock soaking up the majestic view.

-If you have seen pictures of the Grand Canyon or watched a documentary of it, trust me–you haven’t seen the true Grand Canyon.
-Only when you see it with your own eyes do you truly understand what a marvel it is.
+If you have seen pictures of the Grand Canyon or watched a documentary about it, trust me–you haven’t seen the true Grand Canyon.
+Only when you see it with your own eyes, do you truly understand what a marvel it is.

 My favorite view of our two days exploring the South Rim Trail was seen from the Desert Tower.
 The views of the Colorado River at the bottom of the Canyon are best from there.